kaso-gg/KasoGG/index.md

 <!--/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/-->
 I'll be scoring MOH customs today, results posted about 5 minutes after each match.
 For now, check out the archive below for [PRIOR SESSIONS](#past-events).

-5 matches, 187 unique players, biggest lobby 98.
-20 gamers played every match tonight.
-Highest level player was MoH Andreaaa at 389!
-Lowest level player was SikeBiShh91 at 10.
+5 matches, 187 unique players, biggest lobby had 98 joined.
+We had 20 people who played every match.
+The highest XP level was MoH Andreaaa at 389!
+The lowest XP was SikeBiShh91 at 10.
 Most common skin was Spider-Man, common axe was Harley Hitter.

 ### ACTIVE POINTS ALGORITHM 2022.08.21:
 - Placement: 1st = 5 pts down to 10th = 0.5 pt